alizarghami/Navigation_DQN/README.md

 ### Instructions

 In order to run the code you need to open `banana_navigation.ipynb` in your Jupyter-notebook.
-Point to the Navigation environment location on your system and run the code.
+Point to the Navigation Environment location on your system where specified in the code and run.